stria-llc/oracle_clm_sync/README.md

 }
 ```

+## Reporting

+Zoho Analytics is the go-to platform for business intelligence and reporting
+for Stria, but there is no native support for using AWS SimpleDB to import
+data.
+To get data about delivered files into Zoho, an AWS Lambda function is
+used that generates a CSV file from all data in the provided SimpleDB domain
+and uploads it to an AWS S3 bucket.
+From here, Zoho is able to download the
+data on an interval using provided IAM credentials.

 ## Development & Deployment

 To work on and/or deploy a new version of this task, you need the following